Performance Bond

 Can you get a performance bond with bad credit?

-Do you need both a payment and performance bond?
+Do you always need a payment bond too?

 Are performance bonds required by law?